InfosecHouse/InfosecHouse/sponsorship.md

 ### Sponsorship

 There are 5 different levels of sponsorship currently.
-Contact sponsors @ our domain for prices not listed.
+Contact sponsorship @ our domain for prices not listed.

 Sponsor Level  | Price | Description
 :---:   | :---: | :---: